SjoerdCor/tweevoortwaalf/README.md

 * The Woordrader/anagram game was not available including buying letters

 ## Installation guide
 Clone this repo.

 This package can be installed by running `pip install .` .
-To also be able to run the word analysis, run `pip install .[analysis]`
+To also be able to run the word analysis, run `pip install .[analysis]` If you want to help develop this package, run `pip install .[dev]`

 You can run the woordrader web-app by running  `python app.py`; this requires a FLASK_SECRET_KEY in the environment.
 This is most easily done by creating a file `.env` containing `FLASK_SECRET_KEY=your_secret_key_here`